-CFO job description: What does a CFO do?
+CFO job description: What does a chief financial officer do?

-They have an essential role in helping organisations develop and thrive, but what do these financial people do?
+They have an essential role in helping organisations develop and thrive, but how much scope do these finance experts usually have?

 Controllership is a major part of a CFO's role.
 It refers to analysing a company's financial position and reporting back to key stakeholders in the business, such as the board.

 Controllership also involves analysing the company's historical data and predicting trends in its financial position.
 This could be seasonality, looking into how political events such as elections may have affected figures and then feeding this back to everyone in the business and analysts that play a crucial role in strategy.

 Any reports the CFO collates must be accurate and allow for swift business decisions to be made by the rest of the business, such as whether investment is needed, new product launches, or if other resources are required to support business growth.

 The information may also be supplied to third parties, such as external accountants or other businesses, particularly if it is seeking investment or acquisition.
 The information for the reports can be provided by various departments within the organisation, but it is the CFO's responsibility to ensure the data is correct and create actionable strategies from the data.

 A larger company will depend on the CFO to present the information to the board on a regular basis.
 In some company's the CFO will scrutinise every expenses form submitted by employees - or at least conduct spot checks - to ensure everything is in line with company policy and compliant with any external regulation, too.